McDonnell Douglas A-12 Avenger II: Advanced Tactical Aircraft program

 The United States Navy began the Advanced Tactical Aircraft (ATA) program in 1983.
 The program was to develop and field a replacement for the A-6 Intruder by 1994.
 Stealth technology developed for the United States Air Force would be used heavily in the program.
 Concept design contracts were awarded to the industry teams of McDonnell Douglas/General Dynamics, and Northrop/Grumman/Vought in November 1984.
 The teams were awarded contracts for further concept development in 1986.

 The General Dynamics/McDonnell Douglas team was selected as the winner on 13 January 1988; the rival team led by Grumman surprisingly failed to submit a final bid.
 The General Dynamics/McDonnell Douglas team was awarded a development contract and the ATA aircraft was designated A-12.
 The first flight was initially planned for December 1990.
 The A-12 was named Avenger II in homage to the World War II-era Navy torpedo-bomber Grumman TBF Avenger.

 The Navy initially sought to buy 620 A-12s and Marines wanted 238.
 In addition, the Air Force briefly considered ordering some 400 of an A-12 derivative.
 The A-12 was promoted as a possible replacement for the Air Force's General Dynamics F-111 Aardvark, and for the United Kingdom's Panavia Tornado fighter-bombers.
 The craft was a flying wing design in the shape of an isosceles triangle, with the cockpit situated near the apex of the triangle.
 The A-12 gained the nickname "Flying Dorito".

 The aircraft was to be powered by two General Electric F412-D5F2 turbofan engines, each producing about 13000 lbf of thrust.
-It was designed to carry precision guided weapons internally, up to two AIM-120 AMRAAM air-to-air missiles, two AGM-88 HARM air-to-ground missiles and a complement of air-to-ground ordnance, including unguided or precision-guided bombs, could be carried in an internal weapons bay.
+It was designed to carry out precision guided weapons internally, up to two AIM-120 AMRAAM air-to-air missiles, two AGM-88 HARM air-to-ground missiles and a complement of air-to-ground ordnance, including unguided or precision-guided bombs, could be carried in an internal weapons bay.
 It has been claimed that the A-12 was to be capable of delivering nuclear weapons held in its internal weapons bay as well.
 The A-12 was to have a weapons load of 5160 lb.